galaxyproject/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 Metabolomics is an -omic science known for being one of the most closely related to phenotype.
 It focuses on studying the very small molecules which are called metabolites, to better understand matters linked to the metabolism.
 It involves the study of different types of matrices, such as blood, urine, tissues, in various organisms including plants and humans.
 One of the three main technologies used to perform metabolomic analyses is Proton Nuclear Magnetic Resonance (1H NMR).
 Data analysis for this technology requires several steps, ranging from Fourier transform of Free Induction Decay (raw spectra) to statistical analysis and annotation.
 But, an inadequate preprocessing will never be compensated by a powerful data analysis.
 Some crucial steps must be carefully performed before the statistical analysis.
 Moreover, metabolomics studies can have several hundreds of samples.
 Manual preprocessing can be very time-consuming.

-To be able to perform semi-automatically a complete 1H NMR analysis with advanced methods (solvent suppression, baseline correction, etc.) in a single environment, the Wokflow4Metabolomics team provides Galaxy tools dedicated to metabolomics.
+To be able to perform a semi-automatically complete 1H NMR data preprocessing with advanced methods (solvent suppression, baseline correction, etc.) in a single environment, the Wokflow4Metabolomics team provides Galaxy tools dedicated to metabolomics.
 This tutorial details the steps involved in the first part of untargeted 1H-NMR data processing: extracting information from FID data to obtain what is called a peak table.
 This step is commonly refered to as the preprocessing step.
 This tutorial will show you how to perform such a step using the Galaxy implementation of the PepsNMR R package (% cite Martin2018 %).

 To illustrate this approach, we will use data from {% cite EscribanoVasquez2018 %}.
 One of the objectives of this work was to assess the influence of microbiota and high fat diet on the urinary metabolome.
 To analyze these data, we will then follow a Galaxy workflow developed by the Wokflow4metabolomics group ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}).

-Since sometimes a couple of pictures is worth a thousand words, you will find in the following slides some material to help you understand how the NMR_PReprocessing tool works:
+Since sometimes a couple of pictures is worth a thousand words, you will find in the following slides some material to help you to understand how the NMR_Preprocessing tool works:
 [link to slides](../../tutorials/nmr-preprocessing/slides.html).
 This document is refered to as "Check the next X slides" in the present training material.
 As an example, [check the 1st slide](../../tutorials/nmr-preprocessing/slides.html#pepsnmr_rpackage)